 Step 2: Press the leather on the surface after the glue is dry and push them strong together.

 Step 3: After a few hours the next part of the leather needs to be pushed down on the surface and the area on the leather needs to be marked which can be glued next without too much squezing it Then repeat step 2 and 3 until the whole leather has been glued to the surface.

 This video on youtube explains the whole procedure very well:

 The lens got some UV light treatment with a regular face tanner, to reduce the light fungus inside the lens.

 To improve the look of the camera, I ordered a new bellow from this guy: ecbuyonline.
-He did a great job and I can highly recomend his work!
-For glueing the bellow on the camera body, I used again my favourite glue cemedine black super x.
+He did a great job and I can highly recommend his work!
+For glueing the bellow on the camera body, I used again my favorite glue cemedine black super x.

 Assembling the new bellow